culanomeara/adventureswithwood/README.md

 ![Navigation Bar - Mobile](media/readme/images/navbar_mobile.png)

 [Back to top](<#contents>)

 #### Carousel

-The homepage Carousel section is the large eye catching section which is just beneath the navigation bar.
+The homepage Carousel section is the large eye-catching section which is just beneath the navigation bar.
 The carousel is only displayed on the homepage.
 It is used to catch the users attention, and to clearly showcase the general topic of the site.
 It features a large, colourful full screen image and a centralised text box with the project title.
 It auto scrolls but users also have the option of clicking left or right using the arrows on the image.
-If users click on an image they are brought to the Project details page for that project.
+If users click on an image, they are brought to the Project details page for that project.

 - Carousel